rdkcentral/Lightning-SDK/docs/plugins/lifecycle.md

 Lifecycle.state() // returns init, active etc.
 ```

-### Change current state to ready
+### Ready state

-The Lifecycle state can be set to ready
+Upon launch the App will enter the `init` state.
+As soon as the App is minimally loaded and ready to be displayed / used.
+The App should notify the platform that it's _ready_ by calling `Lifecycle.ready()`.

+Once in a ready state, the platform can put the App in an `active` state, meaning the App is fully up and running, and in focus.

 ```js
 Lifecycle.ready()
 ```

-### Change current state to close
+### Close state

-If the app wants to close the `close` function can be called.
-This will call the appropriate SDK functions to start its cleanup routine.
+If the app wants to close, the `Lifecycle.close()` method can be called.
+This will trigger the appropriate SDK and platform functions to start the cleanup routine.

 ```js
 Lifecycle.close()
 ```

+The App can also be put in a `close` state by the platform itself.
+This will emit the `close` event under the `Lifecycle` namespace.

+In the closing callback, the App can execute some logic, such as saving state, sending out analytics calls etc. When completed, the App
+should call the `Lifecycle.finished()` method, indicating that the App can be fully terminated.

+Note that the platform can decide to terminate the App _before_ the `finished()`-method is called, in case the App's closing logic is taking too long.
 ### Listening for events

 In order to listen for Lifecycle events, import the `Events` plugin from the SDK